MozillaIndia/mozindia/README.md

 repo URL changed to the URL of your fork, hack and send an awesome pull request.

+If you have already cloned this repo and have successfully run mozindia locally, then save some bandwidth by

+- Forking the repo on github
+- Running the following commands(change the `username` bit to your Github username):

+    $ git remote rename origin upstream
+    $ git remote add origin https://github.com/username/mozindia.git

+Now all the pushes to origin will be to your fork, and you can pull all the changes upstream by

+    $ git fetch upstream

-mozindia is proudly a [Playdoh][gh-playdoh] project.
+Mozindia is proudly a [Playdoh][gh-playdoh] project.
 Refer to the Playdoh docs [here][docs].

 Discussions can take place in the Mozilla India mailing list([join][mozindia-mailman]) and on IRC(`#india`@irc.mozilla.org).

+Happy hacking!

 ## License
 This software is licensed under the [New BSD License][BSD].
 For more